The Oklahoman: Headquarters

 A band plays outside The Oklahomans Oklahoma City headquarters.

+The Oklahomans offices are located at 210 Park Ave. in the Oklahoma Tower, across the street from the Oklahoma County Courthouse and one block east of City Hall.
+The newsroom has occupied the space since September 2026.

-The Oklahomans offices are located at 100 W. Main in the Century Center office building, connected to the Sheraton Hotel, in downtown Oklahoma City.
-In 2021, The Oklahomans staff vacated the newsroom for renovations after KWTV-DT News9 took over the space as Griffin Communications, purchased the building.
-The Oklahoman rented part of the space from the new owners.
+From 2018 to 2026, The Oklahoman was located at 100 W. Main in the Century Center office building, connected to the Sheraton Hotel, in downtown Oklahoma City.
+The newsroom moved to a space on the second floor in 2021 after KWTV-DT News9 took over the first floor as Griffin Communications, purchased the building.

 The Oklahoma Publishing Company (OPUBCO) which owned The Oklahoman until 2018, was headquartered at N.W.
 4th Street and Broadway in downtown Oklahoma City until 1991, when it moved to a 12-story tower at Broadway Extension and Britton Road in the northern part of the city.
 That building was sold to American Fidelity Assurance in 2012.
 Office space was then leased back to OPUBCO until plans were finalized for the company to move its headquarters.

 After a 23-year absence from downtown Oklahoma City, The Oklahoman staff (and most OPUBCO employees) moved to the office's current location in early 2015.
 In 2016, printing and production at the facility at Broadway Extension and Britton Road was shifted to The Tulsa World and the Oklahoman facility closed.
 As part of the closure, 130 employees were laid off, and pre-production and layout services were sourced to the GateHouse Media-owned Center for News and Design in Austin, Texas.
 The former production plant at Broadway Extension and Britton Road was razed by the site's new owner, American Fidelity Assurance, and as of 2021, new construction and development was taking place in the area.